Sunday, November 26, 2023

 Thereafter, the indictment notes, “the two election workers received numerous death threats.”

-In court, as part of the defamation case she and her daughter filed, Ruby Freeman, one of the workers, both of whom are African American, explained that she received so many death threats the F.B.I. suggested she move.
+In court, as part of the defamation case she and her daughter filed, Ruby Freeman explained that she received so many death threats the F.B.I. suggested she move.
 There were racist threats, of course, and calls for her to be lynched.
+One caller said they fantasized about hearing Ruby’s neck snap.

-Attorney General Bill Barr had already resigned, after refusing a request by the Defendant to break the law.
+742. Attorney General Bill Barr had already resigned, after refusing a request by the Defendant to break the law.

-That same day, a verification of voter signatures in Cobb County, Georgia was being conducted.
+743. That same day, a verification of voter signatures in Cobb County, Georgia was being conducted.
 White House Chief of Staff Meadows, who was observing the process, notified the Defendant that Georgia officials were “conducting themselves in an exemplary fashion.”
-If fraud existed, Meadows said, they would find it.
+If fraud existed, they would find it.
 Trump tweeted instead, “that the Georgia officials administering the signature verification process were trying to hide evidence of election fraud and were ‘[t]errible people!’”

-On December 27, Trump pressed the Acting U.S. Attorney General and the Acting U.S. Deputy Assistant Attorney General to support his unfounded claims of voter fraud in Georgia.
+744. On December 27, Trump pressed the Acting U.S. Attorney General and the Acting U.S. Deputy Assistant Attorney General to support his unfounded claims of voter fraud in Georgia.
 They told him he was full of beans.

+745. On December 31, the Defendant put a fitting end to the year.
+He signed a “verification affirming false election fraud allegations made on his behalf in a lawsuit filed in his name against the Georgia Governor.”
 Meanwhile, Eastman was admitting in an email that he and Trump had “been made aware that some of the allegations (and evidence proffered by the experts) has been inaccurate,” and that signing a new affirmation claiming voter fraud “with that knowledge…would not be accurate.”
 Eastman and Trump “caused the Defendant’s signed verification to be filed nonetheless.”

 “I don’t care about a link, I don’t need it.
 I have a much … I have a much better link,” Trump responded.